ardalanebrahimi/flying-game/README.md

 4. **Build and Run the App**:
    - In Android Studio, click `Run` to install and run the app on an emulator or connected device.

+### Deploying to Play Store

+Follow these steps to deploy your app to the Google Play Store's Internal Testing track:

+1. **Sign the App Bundle (AAB)**:

+   - In Android Studio, go to Build > Generate Signed Bundle/APK
+   - Select Android App Bundle (AAB)
+   - Create or select a keystore file
+   - Fill in the keystore details and alias information
+   - Select release build variant
+   - Generate the signed bundle

+2. **Create a Google Play Developer Account**:

+   - Sign up at the Google Play Console
+   - Pay the one-time registration fee ($25)

+3. **Set Up Internal Testing**:

+   - Create a new app in the Play Console
+   - Go to Testing > Internal Testing
+   - Create a new release
+   - Upload the signed AAB file
+   - Add release notes
+   - Add testers (up to 100) via email or Google Groups
+   - Submit for review

+4. **Test the App**:
+   - Testers will receive an email with an opt-in link
+   - They can install the app from the Play Store
+   - Monitor feedback and crashes in the Play Console

+**Note**: Always test the app thoroughly before submitting to the Play Store.
+For local testing of AAB files, you can use bundletool to convert them to APKs, or preferably use the Internal App Sharing feature in the Play Store.

 ---

 ## Documentation